unepwcmc/ProtectedPlanet/docs/wdpa.md

 This downloads the WDPA, imports it to your local PostgreSQL install and creates the appropriate Rails models for the Protected Areas.

-Some attributes (wikipedia summaries, etc.) take some time to generate and so depend on Sidekiq workers to be calculated.
+Some attributes take some time to generate and so depend on Sidekiq workers to be calculated.
 Thus having a Redis server running is a requirement so that these jobs can be queued -- see the [workers docs](workers.md) for more info.